sama9767/TrialFociMapper/README.md

 |   NCT01271322  |     c("Neoplasms", "Digestive System Diseases")         |

 2. `assign_therapeutic_focus` - This additional function assigns a single therapeutic focus to trials with multiple therapeutic focuses.
-This is achieved by using a predefined order/sequence based on a disease-centric approach.
+This is achieved by using a predefined order/sequence based on a disease-centric approach described below.

 assign_therapeutic_focus(data = data, nctid_col = nct_id, mesh_heading_cols = 'trial_foci_table_list')